jnidzwetzki/mysql-ha-cloud/README.md

 +----------------------------------+-------------+------------------+-------------+---------------+-----------------+---------------------+-------------------------------+---------------+-----------------------+------------------+-------------------+-----------------+---------------------+--------------------+------------------------+-------------------------+-----------------------------+------------+------------+--------------+---------------------+-----------------+-----------------+----------------+---------------+--------------------+--------------------+--------------------+-----------------+-------------------+----------------+-----------------------+-------------------------------+---------------+---------------+----------------+----------------+-----------------------------+------------------+--------------------------------------+-------------------------+-----------+---------------------+--------------------------------------------------------+--------------------+-------------+-------------------------+--------------------------+----------------+--------------------+--------------------+----------------------------------------------------------------------------------+---------------+----------------------+--------------+--------------------+------------------------+-----------------------+-------------------+
 ```

-Or list the available backups of the database
+Or list the available backups of the database:

 ```bash
 $ docker exec -t a856acfc1635  mc ls backup/mysqlbackup